blooprocket-create/ChaosInFull/idle-chaos-website/prisma/neon/README.md

 ## App configuration
 - Set `DATABASE_URL` in Vercel/Env to your Neon connection string.
-- Prisma client is already generated for Postgres in postinstall.
+- The app uses a lightweight typed SQL helper (src/lib/db.ts) instead of Prisma.

 ## Notes
 - IDs are text (cuid generated in app) to keep parity with Prisma.
-- Monetary fields use bigint to match Prisma BigInt.
+- Monetary fields use numeric/bigint where appropriate.
 - If you need to reset, drop tables or create a fresh database in Neon.